All-County track & field: Broncos' Lamers made a sudden impact

 Lamers capped off one of the best freshman seasons Union Grove coach Mike Mikula had ever seen in his 31 years of coaching with a fifth-place finish in the 300 hurdles.
 Lamers’ time of 47.12 seconds was the fastest time by a freshman in the event.

-Along with being one of the best freshmen in her event, Lamers was named by coaches the 2021 Girls All-Racine County Athlete of the year.
+Along with being one of the best freshmen in her event, Lamers was named by coaches the 2021 Girls All-Racine County Track Athlete of the Year.

 “She has a natural ability,” Mikula said.
 “The longer the race, the better she gets.
 She’s a natural athlete.”